kai007/ungineering/README.txt

 _____________________________________________________

 Plaincart is free to use, modify or enchance.
-Just remember that it's created as an example for the shopping cart tutorial in www.phpwebcommerce.com so i disclaim anything if you want to use it on a live site
 _____________________________________________________